Table of contents

 4. Compare conversion paths across different customer segments

 By visualizing these paths, Usermaven helps marketers understand the customer journey as a coherent experience rather than a collection of isolated interactions.
-This holistic view enables more strategic optimizations that consider how channels and touchpoints work together rather than optimizing each in isolation.
+This holistic view enables more strategic conversion funnel optimizations that consider how channels and touchpoints work together rather than optimizing each in isolation.

 Days to convert

-The “Days To Convert” metric provides time-based attribution analysis, showing how long customers typically take to move from initial awareness to conversion.
+The “Days to Convert” metric provides time-based attribution analysis, showing how long customers typically take to move from initial awareness to conversion.
 This feature helps marketers understand their sales cycle and how attribution windows should be configured.

 Days to convert analysis in Usermaven